libcr/.github/profile/README.md

 ## What We Build

+We use libcr to build fast, secure, and cross-platform desktop applications in modern C++, using Chromium's production-grade platform technologies.
-libcr develops focused desktop tools for Android device control, developers, local file sharing, document workflows, and technical content.
+Such as desktop applications for Android device control, developers, local file sharing, document workflows, and technical content.
 Our applications combine native Chromium Views interfaces with selected Chromium components such as the Network Service, Chromium Media, WebContents, and PDFium.